pri358/women-health-360/README.md

  1. For gender verification, some steps can be applied like using a 3rd party government authentication and  real-time verification using image processing
  2. For monitoring health data, data from other health apps can be leveraged.

-** Please Note that this is a function prototype and all of the features aren't yet implemented. **
+**Please Note that this is a function prototype and all of the features aren't yet implemented.**

+To run the app, please run the file **run.py** Dummy-data is used in the database.
+Login credentials: email - test@gmail.com password - test